studerus/pepper-android-realtime-chat/README.md

 - **⚡ Dynamic Updates**: AI knows new locations immediately
 - **🛡️ Error Prevention**: No "location not found" errors
 - **🗑️ Auto-Cleanup**: New maps automatically clear old locations to prevent confusion

+### Localization Best Practices
+**⚠️ Critical for Successful Localization:**
+- When **finishing a map**: Pepper should be at the same position where mapping started
+- When **loading a saved map** (after app restart): Place Pepper at the same starting position as when the map was created
+- If Pepper is not at the starting position during localization, orientation may fail or take significantly longer
+- The starting position serves as the reference point for the entire coordinate system

 ### Map Visualization